ofekyem/Facebook-Project/Node js Server/README.md

 ## How to Run The Server?

-In order to run this server you first need to download the zip file of the folder "Node js Server" and extract it.
+In order to run this server you first need to open the folder "Node js Server" that is in this repo in Vs-Code

-now open the folder in Vs-Code

 Now you will also need to set up MongoDBCompass to work with this server, Open MongoDBCompass and start by clicking connect when you have this url in the box: